hamoid/video_export_processing/README.md

 one can create the docs, that end up in

     build/dokka/html/

+The previous version of the library uses Ant to build, an older build system.

 I tested the library in Processing 3 and 4 and it does seem to run, and it can